EDCD/EDDI/SpeechResponder/Variables.md

     - `claims` total credits for all unredeemed bond and bounty rewards
     - `fines` total credits for all unpaid fines incurred
     - `bounties` total credits for all unpaid bounties incurred
+    - `orbitalpriority` true when orbital stations are prioritized over planetary for station selection
     - `shiptargets` list of ships targeted within the current system.

 ### Record